routines/routines/README.md

 The build produces three outputs: AMD, CommonJS, and module pattern format.

 #### All other browsers
 The build produces not only ES6 code in /dist-es6, but also ES5-compatible code in /dist-es5.
-The ES5 code is produced by transpiling the ES6 source code using Facebook's regenerator, which converts generator syntax into a state machine.
+The ES5 code is produced by transpiling the ES6 source code using Facebook's Regenerator, which converts generator syntax into a state machine.
 The /dist-es5 folder also includes generator-runtime.js, which you must include in your ES5 project.

 To run your project that uses JS/Pipes in non-ES6 browsers, you need to include the following scripts:
 a) jspipe.js from /dist-es5
 b) generator-runtime.js from /dist-es5
-c) your script, transpiled using Facebook regenerator
+c) your script, transpiled using Facebook Regenerator

-You can get Facebook regenerator by running `npm install -g regenerator`.
+You can get Facebook Regenerator by running `npm install -g regenerator`.
 It is hosted at https://github.com/facebook/regenerator

 ### Node
 JS/Pipe is published as an NPM package for Node 0.11.10+ when running with the --harmony flag.

-npm install jspipe
+`npm install jspipe`

 ## Generators